You hear about all the risks of Phishing attacks on your computer, but is it safe on your mobile phone?

 Once an attacker knows you’re on mobile - takes a fraction of a second to do a mobile verification check - they can serve up tricky malicious mobile website and app overlays.
 These are very hard (or impossible) to detect.

-As you can see in the above image, these attacks are incredibly sneaky.
+These attacks are incredibly sneaky because the button you see is not the button you're actually clicking.
 They all start just the same, with a malicious email or text message.

 These are just some of the ways we've seen criminals compromise phones.
 With more time spent on phones, it's safe to assume that hackers will develop more novel ways to break in.